3030 - Writing on Science & Society Course Descriptions

 - This course is focused on reading, composing, and analyzing scientific communications.
 The focus of our inquiry in particular will be on the overlap and divergence between writing directed to the professional scientific community and its relationship to writing about scientific concepts for “outsiders.”
 In your own writing, you will be asked to complete two portfolio assignments during the semester, echoing our attention to these “insider” and “outsider” groups.
 The first will be a series of short, rhetorical analyses of “science writing” directed to an audience of critical thinkers.
 The second portfolio will focus on scientific research, and will culminate in a journal-style article, and will be directed to an audience of your scientific peers.

 - SCIENCE, SUSTAINABILITY & COMMUNICATION, Dr. Rebecca Dickson

 - The United States has some of the lowest general scientific literacy numbers in the developed world, and many Americans reject clearly proven scientific facts.
 Yet American scientists, universities, and institutes are among the most respected by the global academic community.
 In this course, we’ll look at the ways scientists communicate, both as a means to improve our own communication skills and better understand how STEM majors can effectively convey their research and findings.
 We will be focusing especially on the ways scientists convey knowledge in regard to sustainability issues.
 Students will write four papers and do one presentation while reading weekly articles—peer-reviewed and popular press—on sustainability concerns.

-- THE RHETORIC OF SCIENTIFIC COMMUNICATION, Dr. Andrea Feldman
+- THE RHETORIC OF SCIENCE, Dr. Orin Hargraves

 - MAKING SCIENCE ACCESSIBLE, Daniel Long